tskit-dev/tutorials/_sources/phylogen.md

 (sec_phylogen_samples)=
 ### Sample nodes

-Often we are only have detailed information about specific nodes that we have sampled, such as genomes A, B, C, D, and E in the example above.
+Often, we only have detailed information about specific nodes that we have sampled, such as genomes A, B, C, D, and E in the example above.
 These are designated as *sample nodes*, and are plotted as square nodes.
 The concept of {ref}`sample nodes<sec_data_model_definitions_sample>` is integral to the {program}`tskit` format.
-They can be identified by using the {meth}`Node.is_sample` and {meth}`Tree.is_sample` methods, or can be listed using {meth}`TreeSequence.samples` or {meth}`Tree.samples()` (internally, the `node.flags` field is used to {ref}`flag up<sec_node_table_definition>` which nodes are samples):
+They can be identified by using the {meth}`Node.is_sample` and {meth}`Tree.is_sample` methods, or can be listed using {meth}`TreeSequence.samples` or {meth}`Tree.samples()` (internally, the `node.flags` field is used to {ref}`record<sec_node_table_definition>` which nodes are samples):

 ```{code-cell}
 for n_id in tree.nodes():